News and Information

 Download your digital copy today!

 Interested in getting involved with the Hudson Valley Chapter?
-Join our next Chapter meeting on March 3rd at 7:30 p.m. in Peekskill, NY.
+Email firstname.lastname@example.org for information on our next Chapter meeting.
 Whether you would like to volunteer, need support, or just want to chat, you are welcome to join any of our Chapter meetings.
-A conference call option is available if you cannot attend in person.
-Email email@example.com for more information.
+A conference call option is always available if you cannot attend in person.

 Are you in need of support or just looking to speak with another PKD patient, family member or caregiver?
 Sandy Grossman is our Support Leader and she will do her best to meet your needs and get you in touch with the right person.
 Contact Sandy at email@example.com and let her know what you need!